livejs/dotjs2016/script.md

       /* PAR light B */ 0, 0, 0,
       /* fog machine */ 0)

-* To change also change the color of the second PAR light to green and turn on the fog machine, I send the following array:
+* To change the color of the second light to green and turn on the fog machine, I send the following array:

 array(/* PAR light A */ 255, 0, 0,
       /* PAR light B */ 0, 255, 0,